Sillson/g5_authenticatable/README.md

 ### Root route

-Devise requires you to define a root route in your `config/routes.rb`.
+Devise requires you to define a root route in your application's `config/routes.rb`.
 For example:

 ```ruby
 root :to => 'home#index'